top of page

 There are many names used to describe the different roasts but there is no actual standardization for what they mean.
 Here is a general guide to roasts and the terms used to describe them:

-coffee retains more of its origin flavors and acidity.
+Light roasting results in a cinnamon-brown bean with no oil on the surface.
+The lower roasting temperature means the coffee retains more of its origin flavors and acidity.
 Origin flavors are the elements that make a regional coffee taste unique; it’s why a fine Kona coffee tastes different from a coffee grown in Africa or South America.
 These origin factors include the mineral content of the soil, hours of sunlight per day, average ambient temperature, and rainfall.

 Sometimes people are reluctant to buy a light or medium roast fearing that it will be light on flavor.
 This is not true; while not as intense as a dark roast, a lighter roast has more complexity of flavors.
 If you prefer drinking your coffee black, then you will probably enjoy a light or medium roast the best!